Operation Mural

-Operation Mural was a clandestine effort headed by Mossad, Israel's intelligence agency, to circumvent the Moroccan prohibition of Zionist emigration and facilitate the migration of Jewish Moroccan children to Israel.
+Operation Mural was a clandestine effort headed by Mossad, Israel's intelligence agency, to circumvent the Moroccan prohibition of Jewish emigration and facilitate the migration of Jewish Moroccan children to Israel.
+The operation was arranged in coordination with the Œuvre de secours aux enfants.

 Background

 After gaining independence from France in 1956, the Moroccan government restricted Jewish emigration out of the country.
 In response, the Israeli government tasked Mossad with facilitating such emigration, using clandestine means.
 The Mossad initially organized illegal departures by boats, but that effort came to a halt in 1961 after the Egoz disaster, in which a ship carrying 44 immigrants capsized, drowning all passengers.